anguenot/ipfix-forwarder/README.md

         If non-empty, write log files in this directory -logtostderr
-        log to standard error instead of files -server-address string
+        log to standard error instead of files -num-cpu int
+        Number of CPUs to leverage. (default 3) -server-address string
         IP the server will be listening to. (default "0.0.0.0") -server-port int